JeremyBYU/UnrealRooftopLanding/README.md

 ### Generate Collection Points

 First we need to generate "Collection Points" for where the drone will be.
 To read up on collection points please see `airsimcollect/README.md`.
+These are the points (xyz,roll,pitch,yaw) for which data is collected in AirSim.

 #### Computer Vision Training Collection Points